AtomGraph/Web-Client/README.md

 ============

 The platform supports standard RDF access methods such as Linked Data and SPARQL endpoints, and includes plugin mechanisms for importing file formats and APIs as RDF.
-Webapps can be rapidly built by including, extending, or overriding the relevant classes and XSLT stylesheets from the Client.

-Building a data-oriented Web application on
-Graphity is as simple as overriding XSLT templates to change the layout, entering URI templates to change the sitemap and attach SPARQL queries to retrieve the right data.
+Building a data-oriented Web application on Graphity is as simple as overriding XSLT templates to change the layout, entering URI templates to change the sitemap and attach SPARQL queries to retrieve the right data.
+Relevant Client classes and templates can be included and extended.

 URIs in RDF need to be relative to the base URI of the Web application.
 RDF hash as `Entity-Tag` header value